 INTERNATIONAL STUDENT WITHDRAWAL & REFUND POLICY

-- Applicants and students who have paid and accepted an offer (confirmed) and/or registered for a place in a GBC program are subject to this policy.
+- Applicants and students who have paid for and accepted an offer (confirmed) and/or registered for a place in a GBC program are subject to this policy.

 English for Academic Purposes (EAP) Program

-Day 5 of the session
+Day 5 of the 8 week session

 Day 10 of the semester